gregsaun/prusa_i3_bear_upgrade/full_upgrade/for_mk2.5/README.md

 Here is a list of [Openbuilds stores](/doc/openbuilds_stores_list.md).
 Note that few stores are selling a pre-cut V-Slots.

-## Current status

-:grey_exclamation: MK2.5 upgrade kits have not been shipped from Prusa factory yet.
-The only differences for this upgrade will be the RAMBo cover mounts.
-All parts, documentation and tests are finished.

 ## Images

 ![Prusa i3 Bear Full Upgrade MK2.5 Left](img/3d_rendering/home_left.jpg)